kajtd/Blog-Portfolio/content/articles/seo-in-html.md

     </script>
 ```

-Using structured data to implement rich snippets is a great strategy to improve your website's click-through rate (CTR).

 ### **#3.
 Always Write Title Tags**

 The title tag is the first element that users see.

-It's important to note that the title tag is not necessarily the same as the title of an article.
+It's important to note that this tag is not necessarily the same as the title of an article.
 The title tag is what appears in search results and in a browser tab, while the `h1` header (which is the title of the article) is visible to a user after they visit a website.

 It's easy to confuse the two, but they are not the same.